MIPPL/nephele-org-website/public/content/developers/docs/mev/index.md

 It works like this: if two DEXes are offering a token at two different prices, someone can buy the token on the lower-priced DEX and sell it on the higher-priced DEX in a single, atomic transaction.
 Thanks to the mechanics of the blockchain, this is true, riskless arbitrage.

-[Here's an example](https://etherscan.io/tx/0x5e1657ef0e9be9bc72efefe59a2528d0d730d478cfc9e6cdd09af9f997bb3ef4) of a profitable arbitrage transaction where a searcher turned 1,000 ETH into 1,045 ETH by taking advantage of different pricing of the ETH/DAI pair on Uniswap vs. Sushiswap.
+[Here's an example](https://etherscan.io/tx/0x5e1657ef0e9be9bc72efefe59a2528d0d730d478cfc9e6cdd09af9f997bb3ef4) of a profitable arbitrage transaction where a searcher turned 1,000 NEPH into 1,045 NEPH by taking advantage of different pricing of the NEPH/DAI pair on Uniswap vs. Sushiswap.

 ### Liquidations {#mev-examples-liquidations}

 Lending protocol liquidations present another well-known MEV opportunity.

-Lending protocols like Maker and Aave require users to deposit some collateral (e.g. ETH).
+Lending protocols like Maker and Aave require users to deposit some collateral (e.g. NEPH).
 This deposited collateral is then used to then lend out to other users.

 Users can then borrow assets and tokens from others depending on what they need (e.g. you might borrow MKR if you want to vote in a MakerDAO governance proposal) up to a certain percentage of their deposited collateral.
 For example, if the borrowing amount is a maximum of 30%, a user who deposits 100 DAI into the protocol can borrow up to 30 DAI worth of another asset.
 The protocol determines the exact borrowing power percentage.